DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 title: Initial placements findings
 description: Initial findings on placements show they are more complex than we initially thought.
 date: 2021-05-01
+tags:
+  - placements
 ---

 We’ve been continuing our work around [collecting placement details](/register-trainee-teachers/collecting-placement-details/) through exploratory research and usability testing on the prototype.

 Dates of research:

-* round 5: 4 -12 March 2021, 7 participants, all SCITT
+- round 5: 4 -12 March 2021, 7 participants, all SCITT
-* round 6: 29 March - 12 April 2021, 9 participants, 4 HEI, 5 SCITT, (8 EY Employment, 3 EY Graduate, 2 EY UG, 1SD Salaried, 2 SD tuition fee)
+- round 6: 29 March - 12 April 2021, 9 participants, 4 HEI, 5 SCITT, (8 EY Employment, 3 EY Graduate, 2 EY UG, 1SD Salaried, 2 SD tuition fee)

 ## What we learned